cnguyen0607/cnguyen0607/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cheryl Nguyen
 =====================================================================================================================================

-Electrical Engineer
+Computer Engineer
 -------------------

-I'm currently an Electrical Engineer undergrad, with a minor in robotics and computer science!
+I'm currently an Computer Engineer undergrad, with a minor in robotics!
 I am proficient in languages such as C, C++, and MATLAB with an interest in embedded systems.

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [cheryln120@gmail.com](mailto:cheryln120@gmail.com)